CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 > * Updates the start and end dates of the task(s) if the task(s) is(are) recurring based on the recurrence type, which can be `daily`, `weekly`, `monthly` or `yearly`.<br>
 > * Start and end dates of the recurring task(s) will be incremented by either a day, a week, a month or a year.
-> * The index number refers to the index number of the task in the currently showing category.<br>
+> * The index number refers to the index number of the task in the current showing category.<br>
 > * The index number **must be a positive integer** (*e.g. 1, 2, 3, ...*).
 > * Multiple indexes are allowed.
 All tasks at the specified indexes will be marked or updated.